bdtinc/maskcam/docs/BalenaOS-DevKit-Nano-Setup.md

 ```
 $ balena pull maskcam/maskcam-beta

-$ balena run --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=10.0.0.245 -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
+$ balena run --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=<device ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-Note that building from source is significantly different on balenaOS than using docker under JetPack.
-If you wish to do this, you should familarize yourself with the details of balenaOS and also consider using balenaCloud (which has free accounts for under 10 devices).
+Note that setting `MASKCAM_DEVICE_ADDRESS` is optional, and you can also set other configuration parameters exactly as indicated in the [device configuration](https://github.com/bdtinc/maskcam#setting-device-configuration-parameters) section of the main docs.

 ### Using balenaCloud
 You can create a free balenaCloud account that will allow you to link up to 10 devices, in order to test some of the most useful features that this platform provides.